jchavez58/bookish-meme/README.md

-I aim to get an understanding on website deesign
+I aim to get an understanding on website design
 I want to be able to become more confident in my website skills by makings sites and get a better understanding of the texchniques that I struggled with I hope to continue doing this even after school starts